 While the eggs are cooling, you can prepare the coatings.
 In a small bowl, add 2 tbsp Plain Flour.
 Whisk 2 Large Eggs in another small bowl and spread 100g Panko Breadcrumbs in a medium shallow dish.
 You can add a pinch of Sea Salt Flakes to the breadcrumbs.

 When the eggs are cool, peel them and place an egg in the middle of each of the meat patties.
-Wrap the meat around the egg and mold it using your hands until the meat is evenly distributed around the egg.
+Wrap the meat around the egg and mould it using your hands until the meat is evenly distributed around the egg.
 You don’t really want it to be very thick on one side and thin on the other as it will not cook evenly.
 Repeat with the other 3 eggs.
 Pop in the fridge to firm up a little while the oil heats.

+Bring 1l Vegetable Oil up to temperature in the pan/fryer of your choice.
 The ideal frying temperature is 160c – roughly when a test breadcrumb takes about 10 seconds to brown in the oil.

 When the oil is at temperature, add an egg/meat ball into the bowl of plain flour and gently move it around until it is fully coated, Shake off any excess.
 Next coat the ball in the beaten egg then roll it around in the breadcrumbs.
 Coat it in another layer of egg then another layer of breadcrumbs.
 This double layer will ensure a good crunchy outer.